 The Seven Seas encases caliber T 330, a self-winding movement ennobled with Tutima rotor in antique grey with 750 gold seal.
 In addition to a date display, this movement also powers a day-of-the-week indicator.

 With a case made of pure titanium and a 3mm-thick sapphire crystal, a screwed crown and a screwed back, the Seven Seas has proven itself able to readily withstand extremely high pressures up to 50 bar.
 This extraordinary robustness means that the Seven Seas is predestined for sporty adventures on the world’s oceans.
-The sapphire crystal is antireflective on both sides to assure maximal legibility.
+The sapphire crystal is antireflective to assure maximal legibility.

 The readily grasped bezel is rotatable in only one direction, thus pre-empting the potentially fatal error of inadvertently lengthening the intended dive time.
 As an alternative to the tough titanium bracelet, the sturdy Kevlar strap is highly resistant.
 Its inner surface and its seam perfectly match the colour scheme of the watch, which is available with either a deep blue or matt black dial.